appijumbo/CSC/README.md

 The one issue that croped up was the need to get information from a form to be sent via email.
 The code was designed for php, ie a dynamic site.
 However this is a common problem and one of the solutions is to use a service such as [formspree](https://formspree.io) for email.
 Formspree is free under a 1000 submissions a month withich is massivley more than a typical club would expect (typically we would expect say 10 per month)

 Moreover by linking Github repo gh-pages to a custom Domain by setting a CNAME file in the Github repo and an A record for github site in the purchased site domain.
-SO from a user perspective they are unaware that its a github site.
+Thus from a user perspective they are unaware that its a github site.

 ## To Do’s